17 October 2019 by Alex Stewart

-Tolkien's The Lord of the Rings may be synonymous with New Zealand as a result of the film versions of the books, but they are more creations of the English countryside than New Zealand's landscape.
-There is, however, a range of exceptional books that are about New Zealand or were written by outstanding Kiwi authors, which will introduce you tot he history, culture and people of the islands before you set off on a New Zealand holiday.
+Tolkien's The Lord of the Rings may be synonymous with New Zealand as a result of the film versions of the books, but they are more creations of the English countryside than New Zealand's epic landscape.
+There is, however, a range of exceptional books that are about New Zealand or were written by outstanding Kiwi authors, which will introduce you to the history, culture and people of the islands before you set off on a New Zealand holiday.
 And, they're all recommended by our specialists.

 Christina Thompson's Come on Shore and We Will Kill and Eat You All is the dramatically titled account of the cultural collision between Westerners and native Maoris, from Abel Tasman's discovery of New Zealand in 1642 to the author's unlikely romance with a Maori man.
 Intriguing and unpredictable, the book explores centuries friction and fascination.
 Of course, there is a long history of colonialism and cultural misunderstanding on the islands, and to learn more, we recommend To Auckland by the Ganges by Robert M Grogans.
 This book details the four-month journey settlers used to take by boat to reach New Zealand from Britain, based on the journals kept by the author on his voyage in 1863.

 For a good general introduction, see the Traveller's History of New Zealand, which captures the basics of Kiwi history and culture, or The Penguin History of New Zealand.